jjlin526/AWS-Services/Disaster-Recovery-on-AWS.md

 * Does incur cost of this infrastructure continually running in the cloud
 * AMI's are prepared for additional systems and can be launched quickly

+### Definition of Pilot Light

+* The pilot light method gives you a quicker recovery time than the backup-and-restore method because the core pieces of the system are already running and are continually kept up to date.